Which is better, Barcelona or London?

 If there’s a food market I always visit when I’m in London, that’s the Borough Market.
 And the one in Barcelona that matches it is definitely the Boqueria Market.
 Have heard it’s getting too touristy?
 Nah, that’s because they don’t know where to find its soul!
 Both are counted among the best markets in the world.

-Prefer a more hispter feel like Brodway Market?
+Prefer a more hipster feel like Broadway Market?
 Head to Mercat de Sant Antoni, then!
-Els Encants in Barcelona may not be as great as a walk through Old Spittafields or Greenwhich Market.
+Els Encants in Barcelona may not be as great as a walk through Old Spitalfields or Greenwich Market.
 But in Barcelona you’ll find a variety of smaller specialty markets for every taste.
 Even the lovers of quirky Camden stalls will find a small haven in the Barcelona Galeries Malda, in the Old Town.

 Travelling with Children